Why Wasn’t Turnout Better in Iowa?

 “There were a lot of different reasons and explanations,” Suhr said.
 “There were also a lot of people who said they’d been watching all the hearings and they were watching the trial, and to them, whoever the caucus-goers decided, whoever came out of the primaries, was who they were going to support in the fall.”

 A similarly benign explanation is found in the unusually high number of undecided voters most polls of Iowa were showing.
-In a primary an undecided voter can carry doubts right into the booth and quietly make a private decision.
+In a primary, an undecided voter can carry doubts right into the booth and quietly make a private decision.
 At a caucus like Iowa’s, you must quite literally go sit or stand with supporters of a candidate.
-If you’re not sure, it’s hardly irrational to stay home, even if you are 100% sure to vote in November.
+If you’re not sure, it’s hardly irrational to stay home, even if you are 100 percent sure to vote in November.

 But there are, of course, darker interpretations, such as the one David Axelrod — who knows Iowa very well — told the Daily Beast: